 How to Handle a Low Appraisal

-If the appraisal is lower than expected, you can try renegotiating with the seller to lower the price.
+If the appraisal is lower than expected, you can try negotiating with the seller to lower the price.
 Alternatively, you may need to bring more cash to the table or appeal the appraisal.

 Understanding the Paperwork